koknat/dif/README.md

                              Any of the preprocessing options may be used

-      -report                For use with two directories  or  -dir2 <dir>  or  -gold Instead of opening GUIs for each file pair, generate report of mismatching or missing files For example:
+      -report                When used with two directories  or  -dir2 <dir>  or  -gold Instead of opening GUIs for each file pair, generate report of mismatching or missing files For example:
                                  dif dirA dirB -report
                              Any of the preprocessing options may be used

-                             It can also be used to print a report of file sizes and md5sums For example:
+                             It can also be used to print a simple report of file sizes, number of lines, and md5sums (not a comparison) For example:
                                  dif * -report
                                      or
                                  dif */file -report

+      -fast                  When used with -report, use file size to compare, instead of md5sum

       -includeFiles <regex>
       -excludeFiles <regex>  Both options are for use with two directories  or  -dir2 <dir>  or  -gold